The Relational Harmony Institute

 9. Practice self-awareness around ways you participate — if it’s easy for you to step in and share, maybe pause and wait a moment; if you find it challenging to join in, practice having the courage to share.

 10. Impact and intention mismatch - at times our words and actions may impact others in ways which we may not intend.
-When another feels impacted by our words or actions we agree to engage in the repair processes taught on this training with compassion and humility.
+When another feels impacted by our words or actions, we agree to engage in the repair processes taught in this training with compassion and humility.

 11. Dual Roles.
 Some of us here might have different relationships with each other in other contexts, current or historical.
 Please share any dual roles that may influence our community here (whilst honouring privately agreed confidentiality).